hmrc/digital-engagement-platform-frontend/.github/PULL_REQUEST_TEMPLATE.md

 # DEP-(StoryNumberHere)

-## Bug fix / New feature (delete as appropriate)

-Please include a summary / description of the change and which issue it fixes.
-Include any relevant user needs, context or links to other PRs related to this PR (eg. acceptance tests, environment config).

-## PR Suggestions
-- Have you looked at the JIRA story to make sure all Acceptance Criteria has been met?
-- Have you done a visual check of the changes?
-- Is there any still commented or unused code?
-Lingering printlns?
-- Have things been implemented in a complicated way?
-- Are the test still over the coverage threshold?
-- Does the compiler throw a lot of warnings?
-- Have methods and tests been named clearly?
-- Were there any changes in the config?
-Do changes need to be made in app-config-???

 ## Checklist PR Raiser
- - [ ]  I've made every effort to commit high quality, clean code and I have executed relevant static analyses to be sure
+ - [ ]  I've ensured code coverage has not decreased
- - [ ]  I've included appropriate tests with any code I've added (Unit, Integration, Acceptance etc.)
+ - [ ]  I've dealt with any new compilation warnings
+ - [ ]  I've ensured the team's coding standards have been met (TBC)?
+ - [ ]  If relevant, I've created corresponding app-config-XXX changes?
- - [ ]  I've executed the acceptance test pack locally to ensure there are no functional regressions (Performance tests where relevant)
+ - [ ]  If I've created new test data, I've ensured there is no real person's data (see https://confluence.tools.tax.service.gov.uk/display/CD/Test+Data+in+the+Open)
- - [ ]  I've squashed my commits - including the JIRA issue number in the commit message
+ - [ ]  I've considered the impact my changes have on the UI/Journey tests (please do not break them)
- - [ ]  I've run a dependency check to ensure all dependencies are up to date
- - [ ]  I've added the links for relevant PRs in the description
+-  [ ]  If relevant, I've added links to associated PRs

 ## Checklist PR Reviewer
+ - [ ]  I've checked to ensure all relevant unit tests have been written
- - [ ]  I've made every effort to commit high quality, clean code and I have executed relevant static analyses to be sure
+ - [ ]  I've checked to ensure the team's coding standards have been met
- - [ ]  I've included appropriate tests with any code I've added (Unit, Integration, Acceptance etc.)
  - [ ]  I've executed the acceptance test pack locally to ensure there are no functional regressions (Performance tests where relevant)
- - [ ]  I've squashed my commits - including the JIRA issue number in the commit message
- - [ ]  I've run a dependency check to ensure all dependencies are up to date
- - [ ]  I've verified the links for relevant PRs in the description before approval
+ - [ ]  If I merge I will ensure I use squash and merge